Jet buffeted by winds before overshooting Halifax runway: investigator

 HALIFAX — The Boeing 747 cargo jet that overshot a runway at Halifax’s international airport on Wednesday had touched down in rainy conditions while being buffeted by a crosswind with a potential tailwind, the Transportation Safety Board of Canada said Thursday.

-The four crew members suffered minor injuries when the empty SkyLease Cargo plane slid 210 metres off the end of Runway 14 at Halifax Stanfield International Airport, which means the big jet was headed in a southeasterly direction.
+The four crew members suffered minor injuries and the empty SkyLease Cargo plane was badly damaged when it slid 210 metres off the end of Runway 14 at Halifax Stanfield International Airport.

+As it skidded down a slight, grassy embankment, the plane hit a large localizer antenna, its landing gear collapsed, two of its four engines were torn off and there was a small fire under the tail section — caused by one of the severed engines.

 “I believe it was the pilot’s request for that runway, but that’s preliminary,” lead investigator Austin Adams told a media briefing at a hotel near the airport.